slhck/slhck.github.io/_posts/2025-10-25-typst-pdf-generation-xelatex-alternative.md

 That's it.
 Just change `--to=latex` to `--to=typst` and `--pdf-engine=xelatex` to `--pdf-engine=typst`, and point to a Typst template (`.typ` instead of `.tex`).

+## Template Customization and Migration

+In the above case, we've used Pandoc's built-in default Typst template, but you can customize it as needed.
+You can find Typst templates in [their offical GitHub repo](https://github.com/typst/templates), read their guide on [how to write one](https://typst.app/docs/tutorial/making-a-template/), or [browse their universe](https://typst.app/universe/).
+Because Pandoc has special variables, it's wise to start with the default template and modify it to your needs.

-Note that with Typst, you might need to specify a root directory for file access (e.g., for images or includes):
+Note that with Typst, you might need to specify a root directory for file access (e.g., for images or includes that are part of your template):

 ```bash
 pandoc input.md \